a mobile educational endeavor sharing methods of natural cheesemaking and milk fermentation

 It is also about the shift from attempting to eradicate and control life, to cultivating and honoring it.

-The book will be published by Chelsea Green in February of 2026, and I encourage you to preorder from one of the sites below:
+I encourage you to order from one of the sites below:

 Sour Milk School and this book are an outgrowth of my travels and research over the last six years as Milk Trekker.